hamo225/hamo225/README.md

 }
 ```

-Self-taught frontend javascript developer.
 I build user-centric websites with functional and scalable components in mind.
-Since transitioning into software development in April 2020, I am proud to have launched 5 client projects, with 3 more currently in development and 1 in production.
-I have created 74 Github repos with 800+ contributions, participated in 1 open source project, and completed online courses totalling 150+hrs course time.
+Since transitioning into software development in April 2020, I have launched 5 client projects, with 3 currently in development.
+I have created 80+ Github repos with 800+ contributions, participated in 1 open source project, and completed online courses totalling 150+hrs course time.
 I also have experience leading remote teams, managing large scale operations and working closely with data analysts.

 It was as an operations specialist working with product teams and developers where I recognised my intrinsic joy for programming and made the decision to enter software development.